C.S. Marítimo

 Club Sport Marítimo MH M (/pt/), commonly known as Marítimo or Marítimo da Madeira, is a Portuguese professional sports club based in the city of Funchal, on the island of Madeira.
-Established in 1910, Marítimo is best known for its football team currently playing in Liga Portugal 2 that previously played for 38 consecutive years in the Primeira Liga from 1985 to 2023.

-The club's reserve team, Marítimo B, compete in the fourth division, and the female team feature in the top-tier Campeonato Nacional Feminino.
+Established in 1910, Marítimo is best known for its football team currently playing in the first tier Primeira Liga.
+The club's female team also feature in the top-tier Campeonato Nacional Feminino.
 Aside from football, Marítimo have teams in other sports competing in national leagues, such as volleyball, handball, roller hockey and athletics.
-Marítimo supporters are called Maritimistas.

 The football club has won one major trophy, the Campeonato de Portugal (Note: From 1922 to 1938, the Portuguese champion was determined by a knock-out competition called Campeonato de Portugal (Championship of Portugal).
 With the formation of the national league in 1934, this competition later became the Taça de Portugal (Portuguese Cup) in 1938) in 1926.
 After a long period of being restricted to regional competitions, Marítimo made their inaugural appearance in the national league in 1973 (Note: Between 1934 and 1972, due to logistical problems and the difficulties of travelling to the mainland, the clubs from the Portuguese islands were restricted from participating in the national championships and thus competed in their own island championships, such as those ran by the Madeira Football Association) and four years later became the first club based outside Portuguese continental territory to achieve promotion to the top division in 1977.
-Since then the club has played 43 seasons in the highest tier of Portuguese league football – ranking 10th on the all-time list – as well as being finalists of the Taça de Portugal twice, finalists of the Taça da Liga twice, winning the Segunda Divisão twice and achieving nine appearances in the UEFA Cup/Europa League.
+Since then the club has played 43 seasons in the highest tier of Portuguese league football – ranking 10th on the all-time list – as well as being finalists of the Taça de Portugal twice, finalists of the Taça da Liga twice, winning the Segunda Divisão three times and achieving nine appearances in the UEFA Cup/Europa League.
 Marítimo's most recent foray into European competition came in 2017, though their best performance was during the 2012–13 season, finishing third in the Europa League group stage.